 These days I design and make swimwear.
 I love swimming costumes.
 No other type of garment speaks to the world without shoes or jackets to finish the statement.
 Swimming costumes don’t even have undergarments helping out behind the scenes.
 The whole job is done by a few pieces of rubber and stretch nylon, sewn into one item of clothing.
 However, I wasn’t always a swimwear designer.
 My PhD and thirty years of my life are bound up in architectural history.
-That’s my field of expertise, and the one that informs my design work now that I sew.
-I straddle two fields of endeavour and am naturally wondering how, through writing, I might synthesise them, and what might come of it if I do.
+That’s my field of expertise, and the one that informs my design work now that I design and make swimwear.
+I straddle two fields of endeavour and am naturally wondering how, through writing, I might synthesise the two.

 I have been in this situation before though.
 In 2010 I started writing, as an architectural historian, about bicycle transport.
 I didn’t know for sure if there was anything in it but the two books that resulted, Cycle Space and Velotopia, astounded me with the impact they had, both in architectural and transport planning arenas, all over the world.

 I’ve got the same feeling about architecture and fashion.
 I wouldn’t be the first one to riff on similarities between them, but that’s not what I’m planning to do.
-I’m planning to catalogue the city I live in, as one might catalogue a wardrobe.
+I’m planning to catalogue Australia's main architectural styles, as one might catalogue a wardrobe.
 Imagine you’re visiting a legendary figure, in her own home, and learning the stories behind all of the dresses and shoes she has collected throughout her fabulous life.
 Through understanding her clothes you would gain an understanding of her.
-I think that if I catalogue the outermost items of clothing (the buildings) that the people of my city have chosen to wear (we chose them by choosing to live here) then I will gain an understanding of us.
+I think that if I catalogue the outermost items of clothing (the buildings) that the people of my country have chosen to wear (we chose them by choosing our cities) then I will gain an understanding of us.

-The styles I will be unpicking (Neo Classicism, Gothic Revival, Arts and Crafts, Brutalism, etc., etc., etc.,) are hardly unique to my city.
-They are in your city as well.
-So while the particular examples are all from one place, and while I will be reflecting on ways they indict or bring glory to me, you will be learning about yourself as you read this, no matter what city you’re dressed in.
+The styles I will be unpicking (Neo Classicism, Gothic Revival, Arts and Crafts, Brutalism, etc., etc., etc.,) are hardly unique to Australian cities.
+They can be found all over the world.
+So while the particular examples are all from one country (in fact most will be from my own city), and while I will be reflecting on ways they indict or bring glory to Aussies, you will be learning about yourself as you read this, no matter what nation's buildings you’re dressed in.

-I’m not writing for my neighbours or my local tourist commission.
-I’m just using my own city to be sincere.
+I am certainly not writing for my neighbours or my local tourist commission.
+I’m just using examples around me in order to be sincere.
 The alternative would be writing about Neo Classicism through reference to Bath, Brutalism through London, Eclecticism through Venice, Art Deco through Napier, and so forth.
 I have no doubt it would be fun to surmise that people live in Bath to look continental and live in Napier thinking the art deco cloak makes them look modern and clean, but honestly, I don’t want to concern myself with insincere generalisations like those.
 I’m not writing for an inflight magazine.
-I’m writing in the hope that any of us, in the messed up cities we find ourselves dressed in, might understand what these outer clothes mean.
+I’m writing in the hope that any of us, in the messed up cities we find ourselves dressed in, might understand what our outer most layer of clothing might mean.

 To that end I will most certainly not be boring you with details about the lives of my city’s dead architects, politicians and clients.
-All of us have enough details weighing us down, just remembering passwords, without reading the life stories of local architects, dressmakers or tailors mastering styles copied from overseas.
+All of us have enough details weighing us down, just remembering passwords, without reading the life stories of local architects, dressmakers or tailors, copying styles from overseas.